Meniscus tear: traumatic or degenerative?

 • Restoration of mobility

-• Cooling: ice packs for swelling reduction (15-20 minutes each, several times a day).
+• Cooling: Ice packs to reduce swelling (15-20 minutes each, several times a day).

-• Medicines: Pain relievers (e.g. ibuprofen or diclofenac) have a pain -relieving and anti -inflammatory effect.
+• Medications: Painkillers (e.g., ibuprofen or diclofenac) have a pain-relieving and anti-inflammatory effect.

 • Physiotherapy: Targeted exercises strengthen the muscles, stabilize the joint and improve mobility.

-• Injections: hyaluronic acid (when arthrosis begins) or cortisone (with acute inflammation) can alleviate symptoms.
+• Injections: Hyaluronic acid (for incipient osteoarthritis) or cortisone (for acute inflammation) can alleviate symptoms.

-• Degenerative meniscus tear without blockade or instability
+• Degenerative meniscus tear without blockage or instability

-Depending on the type and location of the meniscus tear, different methods are possible:
+Depending on the type and location of the meniscus tear, different procedures are possible:

-In the case of fresh, traumatic cracks in the well -blooded outer zone of the meniscus, this can be sewn.
+Fresh, traumatic tears in the well-vascularized outer zone of the meniscus can be sutured.

 Advantages: